Open-Nyzo/Nyzo-Votes/NCFP/NCFP2.2.md

 - Explorer with all cycles txs and live votes details https://nyzo.today/votes/
 - Reference on community forum: https://forum.nyzo.community/t/ncfp-2-ongoing-development-incentives-3rd-party/131/59

-You can also use the related issue on this repo for more discussion.
+You can also use the related issue on this repo for more discussion: https://github.com/Open-Nyzo/Nyzo-Votes/issues/1

 ## Cycle Tx and votes